 Email communication can be demanding.
 People can be anxious and impatient, and more often than not you will be asked why aren't you replying.
 This is because every person believes that their message is the most important one you are going to receive, and they expect and demand an instant response.

-Now when we can check our emails on mobile devices, the demand for instant reply is growing even more.
+Now when we can check our emails on mobile devices, the demand for an instant reply is growing even more.
 Furthermore, in some companies employees are expected to respond to emails right away, because instant replies are a part of their company culture.

 Another big problem is the fact that many employees check their emails long after their working hours.
 In 2014, 38% of employees routinely checked work email at the dinner table and 69% won't even go to bed without first checking their email.

-Email is not only controlling your time at work, it’s controlling your life.
+Email is not only controlling your time at work, but it’s also controlling your life.
 So, you must take control of it ASAP!

-Email still has its important place in the business world, but problems arise when email is understood as a solution for everything.
+Email still has an important place in the business world, but problems arise when email is understood as a solution for everything.
 There are better creative alternatives to email that can help you improve internal communication and company culture.
 If you want to communicate more clearly, better prioritize your work day, and enhance relationships, email is not an option.

 When you opt for the internal blog over traditional emailing, you’re not just keeping up with the latest trends, but you’re giving yourself back the time every day and making sure each team member is getting the message faster.
 The internal blog can help you create a more instantly-collaborative experience.
 Thus, try our internal blog and learn how you can cut down on unnecessary tasks.